Euclid Quick Data Release (Q1). The average far-infrared properties of Euclid-selected star-forming galaxies: Results

-Since we do not have enough photometry information to constrain $\beta$ on the Rayleigh--Jeans sides or $\alpha$ on the Wien sides of the SEDs, we fix these values to $\beta\,{=}\,1.96$ and $\alpha\,{=}\,2.3$ according to the mean values found for local far-IR-selected galaxies \citep{drew2022}.
-Fixing $\beta$ and $\alpha$ to these values, we perform our SED fits on all redshift and stellar mass bins where all three SPIRE flux densities have been detected in the stack with S/N$\,{>}\,3$, and if there is also a PACS detection at 100 or 160\,$\mu$m with S/N$\,{>}\,3$.
-The reason for these constraints is simply that we need the observed photometry to bracket the peak of the SED in order to properly constrain the dust temperature (which is directly proportional to the peak frequency).
-We include a 4\% absolute calibration uncertainty and a 1.5\% relative calibration uncertainty in the SPIRE bands, a 5\% absolute calibration uncertainty in the PACS bands, and a 15\% absolute calibration uncertainty in the SCUBA-2 band.
+Since we did not have enough photometry information to constrain $\beta$ on the Rayleigh--Jeans sides or $\alpha$ on the Wien sides of the SEDs, we fixed these values to $\beta\,{=}\,1.96$ and $\alpha\,{=}\,2.3$ according to the mean values found for local far-IR-selected galaxies \citep{drew2022}.
+Fixing $\beta$ and $\alpha$ to these values, we performed our SED fits on all redshift and stellar mass bins where all three SPIRE flux densities were detected in the stack with S/N$\,{>}\,3$, and where there is also a PACS detection at 100 or 160\,$\mu$m with S/N$\,{>}\,3$.
+The reason for these constraints is simply that we needed the observed photometry to bracket the peak of the SED to properly constrain the dust temperature (which is directly proportional to the peak frequency).
+We included a 4\% absolute calibration uncertainty and a 1.5\% relative calibration uncertainty in the SPIRE bands, a 5\% absolute calibration uncertainty in the PACS bands, and a 15\% absolute calibration uncertainty in the SCUBA-2 band.
 The resulting best-fit SEDs are shown in \cref{fig:stack_sed_fits}, and the best-fit parameters are given in \cref{app:3}.
-In this figure we do not show lowest stellar mass bins as we do not have enough far-IR photometry to fit SEDs.
+In this figure we do not show the lowest stellar mass bins as we do not have enough far-IR photometry to fit SEDs.
 For two of the highest redshift and stellar mass bins, $z\,{=}\,2.7$, $\logten(M_{\ast}/M_{\odot})\,{=}\,10.9$ and 11.3, the fits provide unphysically high dust temperatures (${>}\,60\,$K), potentially due to contamination in the \Euclid catalogue.
 We discard these two bins for the remainder of this work.
-As can be seen it is mainly the $\logten(M_{\ast}/M_{\odot})\,{>}\,9.9$ bin where we have enough far-IR photometry to fit SEDs, and these bins show good agreement between the 2D cross-correlation profiles and the instrumental beams.
+As shown, it is mainly the $\logten(M_{\ast}/M_{\odot})\,{>}\,9.9$ bins where we have enough far-IR photometry to fit SEDs, and these bins show good agreement between the 2D cross-correlation profiles and the instrumental beams.